Patriots-Packers preseason game called off after injury to Isaiah Bolden

 Hamlin has since returned to the Bills and played in his hometown of Pittsburgh earlier in the day and had three tackles in a loss to the Steelers.

-“Of course that’s in the back of all of our minds when something like that happens,” Mills said.
-“Like I said, his eyes were open and it looked like he was moving, but just to have that compassion, it’s a good sign that the league is taking that very serious.”
+Slater called Bolden “a joy to be around” since the rookie arrived in New England.
+Heath grew up in Jackson, Miss., and knew Bolden from the cornerback’s Jackson State roots.
+Patriots quarterback Mac Jones said he’s known Bolden since they were both in high school.

-Slater praised Bolden as “a joy to be around” since the rookie arrived in New England.
+“We played 7-on-7 football together,” Jones said.
+“Definitely one of my brothers.”

-“He’s a young man that’s always got a smile on his face, is always positive, always bringing great energy and great effort to practice,” Slater said.
+Now they’re hoping they can see him again as soon as possible.

 OTHER INJURIES